-Saunas and sweat baths have been used by various cultures throughout history to flush out toxins and disease and maintain optimal physical and mental health.
+Saunas and sweat baths have been used by various cultures throughout history to flush out toxins and diseases, as well as maintain optimal physical and mental health.

 The sun’s infrared rays and heat is one of nature’s greatest defenses in both the protection and elimination of disease.